AI-Gruppe/gp_horus-cli_sw/README.md

 ```

 ## Usage

 Download the executable and install it into your system-path.
 Open up a terminal and run:

 ```
 horus-cli --help
 ```

 to see the available options.
 It can be run batch-mode or interactively.

 ### Parts-Managment

 HORUS-CLI allows for easy manipulation of the parts-library.

+TODO: Change readme to new functions, ask Stephan to explain wich format this is

 #### Solder-Pastes

 Show all installed solder-pastes:

 ```
 horus-cli --ip <MAD-IP> --port <MAD-PORT> pppman sp list all
 ```

 Add a solder-paste from JSON-File:

 ```
 horus-cli --ip <MAD-IP> --port <MAD-PORT> pppman sp add <JSON-FILE>
 ```

 Delete a solder-paste:

 ```
 horus-cli --ip <MAD-IP> --port <MAD-PORT> pppman sp del <UUID>
 ```

 Export a solder-paste:

 ```
 horus-cli --ip <MAD-IP> --port <MAD-PORT> pppman sp export <UUID> --output <target-file.zip>
 ```

 ## Building

 The gp_horus-cli_sw can be packaged to an executable for Windows and Linux.
 Currently this step is not yet automated in our CI/CD pipeline.